aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/index.en.md

 You'll start by interacting with Large Language Models through different deployment patterns:

 - 💬 **Open WebUI** - Deploy a ChatGPT-like interface for model interaction
-- ⚡ **vLLM on AWS Neuron** - Host Llama 3.1 8b & Qwen3 8b on Neuron
+- ⚡ **vLLM on AWS Neuron** - Host Mistral 7b & DeepSeek R1 Llama 8b on Neuron
 - ☁️ **AWS Bedrock Integration** - Connect to Claude 3.7 and GPT OSS 20b via Amazon Bedrock

 ::alert[**Hands-on Focus**: You'll get to use real models deployed on EKS and see immediate results - no simulation or mocking!]{type="success"}